alphagov/Test-Projects/Notify-Tech-Docs/source/documentation/python.md

 1. Complete the required [`notification_id`](/#notification-id) argument with the ID of the notification that you want the status of.

 You are now ready to get the status of the notification.
-Run your application to send a request to API Notification client.
+Run your application to send a request to the API Notification client.

 [Back to top](/#gov-uk-notify-technical-documentation-python)